 - 1. Financial institutions shall keep all necessary records of transaction, both domestic and international, for at least five (5) years following completion of the transaction or completion of the last transaction in a series of related transactions (or longer if requested by FIU-K, CBK or other competent body in special cases).
 This requirement applies regardless of whether the business relationship is ongoing or has been terminated. - 2.
 Transaction records must be sufficient to permit reconstruction of individual transactions so as to provide, if necessary, evidence for prosecution of criminal activity.
-Records of such transactions include: - 2.1 the name of the customer and the beneficial owner (and holder of a power of attorney, if applicable) and their addresses or other identifying information as normally recorded by the bank; - 2.2 the nature (type) and date of transaction; - 2.3 type and amount of currency involved in transaction; and - 2.4 type and identifying number of any account involved in the transaction. - 3.
+Records of such transactions include: - 2.1. the name of the customer and the beneficial owner, (and holder of a power of attorney, if applicable) and their addresses or other identifying information as normally recorded by the bank; - 2.2. the nature (type) and date of the transaction; - 2.3. the type and amount of currency involved in the transaction; and - 2.4. the type and identification number of any account involved in the transaction. - 3.
 Financial institutions shall keep all necessary records relating to the customer, beneficial owner, or holder of power of attorney, account files, and business correspondence for at least five (5) years following the termination of business relationships, or in specific cases for a longer period, if requested by FIU-K, CBK or other competent authority.
 The records shall identify the member of the staff who identified the customer (and beneficiary owner if applicable).
 Financial institutions shall establish safeguards to protect the records from damage and to prevent unauthorized access. - 4.
-Financial institutions shall keep reports of findings from the analysis of large complex transactions and of business relationships that are subject to specific monitoring as determined

-- in Article 25 of the Law on PML/CFT.
+Financial institutions shall keep reports of findings from the analysis of large complex transactions and of business relationships that are subject to specific monitoring as determined in Article 25 of the Law on PML/CFT.
 Reports of findings shall be kept for a minimum of five (5) years following the completion of the analysis or longer if so required by FIU-K or CBK. - 5.
 In absence of an ongoing business relationship, financial institutions and specifically foreign exchange offices and money transfer operators shall keep a copy of the identification of records and records of transactions for a period of five (5) years following a random transaction or the last transaction in a series of related random transaction. - 6.
 Financial institutions shall make available, upon request by the FIU-K, CBK and any other competent authority all records and available information on a customer, beneficial owner or holder of power of attorney and all requested transaction records, in a form and manner that is complete, timely and comprehensible. - 7.
-If financial institutions are aware of records relating to ongoing investigations, such records should be retained until it is confirmed by the relevant law enforcement agency that the case has been closed, even if the time period of 5 five years has expired. - 8.
-Financial institutions shall retain backup copies in electronic form and available in readable form for FIU-K, CBK and competent authorities according to the applicable legislation. - 9.
-Collection, processing, use and retention of personal data from banks and financial institutions shall be limited to the data that are necessary for the purpose of action in compliance with the requirements of the Law on PML/CFT and personal data should not be further processed in a manner that is in contradiction with this purpose.
+If financial institutions are aware of records relating to ongoing investigations, such records should be retained until it is confirmed by the relevant law enforcement agency that the case has been

+- closed, even if the time period of 5 five years has expired. - 8.
+The electronic data of the financial institutions must be stored in a (backup) copy electronically and must be available in a readable form for the FIU-K, CBK and the competent authorities according to the legislation in force. - 9.
+Collection, processing, use and retention of personal data from financial institutions shall be limited to the data that are necessary for the purpose of action in compliance with the requirements of the Law on PML/CFT and personal data should not be further processed in a manner that is in contradiction with this purpose.
 In particular, further processing of personal data for commercial purposes shall be prohibited.